Does your family cruise stop at the Key West port? Get some quick tips on how to make the most of your day and enjoy this colorful island.

 Key West has also served as a vacation destination for several U.S. Presidents: Harry Truman, Dwight Eisenhower and John F. Kennedy.
 Truman’s Little White House is now a popular museum and tourist attraction.
 You can purchase Little White House tickets online.

 Finally, the Key West port is also known for its amazing sunsets.
-Unfortunately, that’s one treat we weren’t able to experience due to our ship’s late afternoon departure.
+Unfortunately, that’s one treat you won’t be able to experience if your ship has a late afternoon departure.

 One of the best ways to enjoy your time in the Key West port is simply walking around.
 You can have a great time strolling around and popping in and out of shops and cafes.
 Notwithstanding the absence of a beach focus, the ambiance is very much laid back fun in the sun.
 The laid back nature of the island permeates the atmosphere like a special kind of humidity.
 You can almost touch it.